projectdemoo/DroneAttackVideos/README.md

 drone out of control or crash.

-Thus, we are focusing on the attacks that are more obvious and safer
+Thus, we are focusing on the attacks that are obvious and safer

 when shooting the real attack video.